 Step 6: Care for your monstera as usual.
 You should see new roots growing through the moss within a few months.

 Step 7: When you see new roots, remove the plastic wrap and cut through the stem just below the new growth.
-Plant your new monstera, leaving the moss on the roots, in an appropriately-sized pot with fresh all-purpose potting soil, then care for it as usual.
+Plant your new monstera, leaving the moss on the roots, in an appropriately-sized pot with fresh all-purpose potting soil, and then care for it as usual.

-Step 8: After removing the air-layer, cut the mother plant back significantly.
+Step 8: After removing the air layer, cut the mother plant back significantly.
 New growth will appear just below this cut.

 It's easy to tell what is bothering your monstera plant by checking its leaves.
 Though the plant is relatively easy-growing, it is prone to a couple common issues.